 Bintan, an island dotted by fishermen villages and bordered by 105 kilometers of coastline, is also big on seafood.
 The options are endless, ranging from black pepper crabs to garlic butter shrimps to the iconic gonggong (sea snails) and sup ikan (fish soup).
 Whether you’re dining at established restaurants such as The Kelong Seafood Restaurant of Nirwana Gardens or local food places like Akau Potong Lembu and Rimba Jaya Night Market in Tanjung Pinang, fresh seafood is abundant.

 The island has a fair share of modern cuisine too.
-Here, travelers will find cafes and restaurants that showcase sophisticated cooking techniques, delicious international dishes, as well as specialty cocktails and mocktails.
+Here, travellers will find cafes and restaurants that showcase sophisticated cooking techniques, delicious international dishes, as well as specialty cocktails and mock-tails.
 Alternatively, head to the in-house restaurants of Bintan Resorts for a wide array of cuisines to satisfy your taste buds.

 Embark on a food tour: Here’s Where You Can Find Bintan’s Best Eats.

 4. Be spoilt for choice by the activities

 Water activities are aplenty on the island and there’s something for everyone.
 Test out your balance with stand-up paddling, feel the wind in your hair on a jet-ski ride or simply enjoy a leisure swim.
 With clear blue waters and rich marine life, the White Sands Island is a great place for snorkeling and scuba diving.
 The largest recreational man-made seawater lagoon in all of Southeast Asia, the 6.3-hectare Crystal Lagoon of Treasure Bay Bintan, also offers a diverse range of water sports such as cable-ski, wake board, and the Jetovator (flying water bike).

 Take on your next adventure: Your Guide to Having a Wet and Wild Time in Bintan